Sunday, November 29, 2020

 I'm not crazy after all!

 I use sed a fair amount in my shell scripts.
 Recently, I've been using "-i" a lot to edit files "in-place".
-The "-i" option takes a value which is interpreted as a file name suffix to save the pre-edited form of the file.
+The "-i" option takes a value that is interpreted as a file name suffix to save the pre-edited form of the file.
 You know, in case you mess up your sed commands, you can get back your original file.

 [ update: useful page: https://riptutorial.com/sed/topic/9436/bsd-macos-sed-vs--gnu-sed-vs--the-posix-sed-specification ]